zimmski/tavor/README.md

   --max-repeat=       How many times loops and repetitions should be repeated (2)

 Format file options:
-  --format-file=      Input tavor format file
+  --check             Just check the syntax of the format file and exit --format-file=      Input tavor format file
-  --print             Prints the AST of the parsed format file --print-internal    Prints the internal AST of the parsed format file --validate          Just validate the format file and exit
+  --print             Prints the AST of the parsed format file --print-internal    Prints the internal AST of the parsed format file

 Available commands:
   fuzz      Fuzz the given format file